M66B/FairEmail/FAQ.md

 <a name="faq60"></a>
 **(60) Did you know ... ?**

-* Did you know that starred messages are by default synchronized/kept? (this can be changed in the receive settings)
+* Did you know that starred messages can be synchronized/kept always? (this can be enabled in the receive settings)
 * Did you know that you can long press the 'write message' icon to go to the drafts folder?
 * Did you know there is an advanced option to mark messages read when they are moved? (archiving and trashing is also moving)
 * Did you know that you can select text (or an email address) in any app on recent Android versions and let FairEmail search for it?